Handyman growth hub

 • "Clear minimum charge and arrival window"

-Small jobs need minimum-charge discipline; repeat homeowner work needs memberships, reminders, and trust signals.
-Track booked revenue by source, average ticket, gross margin, response time, review velocity, and repeat-job rate separately so one busy channel does not hide a profit leak.
+Small jobs need minimum-charge discipline, photo intake, service-area limits, and clear exclusions; repeat homeowner work needs reminders, memberships, reviews, and referrals.
+Track source, booked revenue, average ticket, gross margin, response time, photo completion, review velocity, and repeat-job rate separately so one busy channel does not hide a profit leak.

 Run the response-time calculator